 In the final term, students examine the historical evidence around Jesus’ existence and then examine how Jesus is written about by the Gospel writers.
 Finally, we explore Jesus as the founder of the Christian faith.

 Students cover four units in Year 8.
 We also begin to explore comparative religion in more depth.
 As Islam is the second largest religion in the world, and often misrepresented in the media, a study of the basic beliefs and practices are taught with a focus not only on learning about religion but also learning from religion.

 What does it mean to be an Anglican in Australia?

 In the first term, students explore Anglican Christian worship with a particular focus on belief, faith and the idea of God.
 Other denominations are also examined to help contextualise the historical development of the Church over two centuries.

 Do our actions affect us when we die?

 This Term 2 unit examines the concepts of reincarnation within Hinduism.
 We also compare other faith’s views of life after death.

 Worship and Prayer

-During the second term, students partake in a thorough examination of the meaning and purpose of The Lord's Prayer.
+During the third term, students partake in a thorough examination of the meaning and purpose of The Lord's Prayer.
 Students also spend some time analysing how and why people of all religious traditions use prayer.

 The Islamic Vision